 Directed by: Guy Ritchie || Produced by: Matthew Vaughn

 On to the movies themselves, though.
 Lock, Stock and Two Smoking Barrels (henceforth, Lock) and Snatch are so similar in terms of visual style, narrative structure, and tone as to be near remakes of one another.
-Their specific crime drama set-pieces (e.g. hit-jobs, heists, fisticuffs, shootouts, etc.), deadpan jokes, slapstick humor, and broad ensemble casts are distinguishable enough so as to not be repetitive, and together make for an entertaining double-feature, but to review each film separately would be near pointless.
+Their specific crime drama set-pieces (e.g. hit-jobs, heists, fisticuffs, shootouts, etc.), deadpan jokes, slapstick humor, and broad ensemble casts are distinguishable enough so as not to be repetitive, and together make for an entertaining double-feature, but to review each film separately would be near pointless.
 Both films borrow heavily from Tarantino’s intricate, nonlinear screenplays and interwoven subplots across numerous supporting characters.
 The use of extreme violence as physical humor is also a Tarantino callback, though just as much an English black comedy staple.
-Each film nearly collapses under the weight of its large ensemble cast and half dozen subplots, all of which are critical to each film’s respective conclusion; yet, their endings wrap everything together in their final moments for satisfying finales, just like the adventures of their lead characters.
+Each film nearly collapses under the weight of its large ensemble cast and half dozen subplots, all of which are critical to each film’s respective conclusion; yet, their endings wrap everything together in their final moments for satisfying finales.

 Speaking of those characters, no single castmember is terribly charismatic or fundamental to the overall story of Lock or Snatch; their specific goals may be, but their personalities, not so much — save for the lovable Jones, of course.
 I was surprised how laid back famous actors like Jason Flemyng, Dexter Fletcher, Stephen Graham, Benicio del Toro, and Jason Statham were in these movies, juxtaposed against the intensity of supporting characters or villains like former boxer Lenny McLean, P. H. Moriarty, and Alan Ford.
 Most of the faces most audiences would recognize nowadays are blank-slate yet relatable vessels for the viewer to enter these dizzying, complicated underworlds of Cockney organized crime, while the few intimidating personalities are embodied by actors most people (especially those outside the United Kingdom) have never heard of.
 Again, though, Lock and Snatch are plot-driven movies rather than character-driven ones, so this lack of larger-than-life protagonists or heroic personalities is appropriate.